vboughner/bixby-capsule-with-aws/docs/06-capsule-creation.md

 - request a free Samsung account (if you don't already have one)
 - log into the Bixby Developer Center
-- click on the `Teams & Capsule` link in the navigation sidebar
+- click the `Teams & Capsules` link in the navigation sidebar
 - create a new organization (if you don't already have one)
-- register the memory capsule within this organization (see image below)
+- register the "memory" sample capsule within this organization (see image below)

 ![Register Capsule 1](register-capsule-1.png)